stuntrally/stuntrally3/docs/Tasks.md

 Same for trails, I don't like the 8 batches for each car
 (what if we someday wanted more than 4, batches would make it impossible).
-Idk but imo 2 would be ok, wouldnt have triangle strips though.
+Idk but imo 2 would be ok, wouldn't have triangle strips though.

 7. Particles **on fluid** surface, water/mud, some ripples